translation-cards/txc-maker/docs/setup.md

  * `-p 8554:8554` : web port for the Nodejs server
  * `-p 9876:9876` : debug port for Karma test runner
 * It mounts the project directory (`-v [absolute path]:/app`)
-* It uses an image for the container `atamrat/txc-maker`
+* It uses an image for the container `atamrat/txcmaker`
 * It opens up a shell on the newly running container (`bash`)

 See the [Docker run reference](https://docs.docker.com/engine/reference/run/) for additional details.

-## Debug configuration

-To debug the application, add the following flags to your debugger's configuration:

-`-agentlib:jdwp=transport=dt_socket,address=8000,server=y,suspend=n`